The Respiratory System

 • Pneumonitis is another term used synonymously.

-• Consolidation: Solidification of lung tissue, seen grossly or radiologically in pneumonia.
+• Consolidation: Solidification of lung tissue, seen grossly or radiologically in pneumonia due to accumulation of exudate, inflammatory

 PATHOGENESIS